NotDaveLane/aspartame/README.md

 ## Usage

-Follow [Sugar's instructions](http://satyan.github.io/sugar/getting-started.html) to set up your project and build your model entities, with this slightly modified example of a simple model object:
+Follow [Sugar's instructions](http://satyan.github.io/sugar/getting-started.html) to set up your project and build your model entities.
+There are two modifications to these instructions:

+ - Use a public zero-argument constructor for your model objects.
+Deserialization using [Gson](https://code.google.com/p/google-gson/) (a dependency of Retrofit) requires this.
+ - Do not store API responses' `id` value as `id`.
+You do not want your Android SQLite database primary keys to be decreed by a remote server.

 	public class User extends SugarRecord<User> {